-As the "baby boomer" generation reaches retirement age, and with ever increasing technological advancements in healthcare, more people are living longer than at any time in history.
-Because of these and other factors, registered nurses as a profession are in very high demand, with a projected job growth of 26% between the year’s 2010 and 2020.
-With a median income of $64,690 a year for registered nurses, and with excellent medical and retirement benefits available at most jobs, the earning potential for nursing graduates is well over the national average for most other occupations.
+Nurses are in very high demand, with a projected job growth of 26% between the year’s 2010 and 2020.
+With a median income of $64,690 a year for registered nurses, and with excellent medical and retirement benefits available at most jobs, the earning potential for nursing graduates is well above the national average for most other occupations.

 Our Nursing Program

 Prepares graduates to take the licensure examination for practical or registered nursing.